datopia/pixyll/_drafts/hitchhiker.md

 <p>
-Given our ability to independently alter the log length and ranching factor, fractal trees may be seen either as write-optimized B+ trees, or read-optimized append-logs. he latter property is one we're interested in exploiting to replicate write-intensive event-logs efficiently in <a href="http://replikativ.io">replikativ</a>.
+Given our ability to independently alter the log length and ranching factor, fractal trees may be seen either as write-optimized B+ trees, or read-optimized append-logs.
+The latter property is one we're interested in exploiting to replicate write-intensive event-logs efficiently in <a href="http://replikativ.io">replikativ</a>.
 </p>
 </div>